 During the academic year, all music majors are required to attend a predetermined number of recitals and programs sponsored or approved by the department.
 Students who are deficient in this requirement at the end of the sophomore year will not be eligible to take their Junior Level Examination; those deficient at the end of their senior year will not graduate.

 Music majors must pass a Junior Level Examination, ordinarily scheduled at the end of the sophomore year, before enrolling in upper division (3xxx level) individual Instruction and ensembles.
 All majors will have a maximum of three (3) attempts to pass the Junior Level Examination.
 A minimum of three (3) semesters of upper division (3xxx level) instruction are required prior to the Senior Recital.
 Students whose background in performance is deficient may be required to take more than the normal amount of credit at the lower division level.
 Upper division credit in performance is granted only after the student passes the Junior Level Examination.
 Each music major is required to appear at least once each year in a recital, either in solo or ensemble performance.

 The piano proficiency examination is required for majors whose primary Individual Instruction is not piano.

-Music Education Majors should consult the music education page for specific information.
+Those pursuing the Music Education Concentration should consult the music education page for specific information.

 Students transferring from another institution must take a proficiency examination in music theory.
 Placement in music theory will depend upon the results of this examination.
 The transfer student’s placement in applied music must be approved during the jury examination at the end of the first semester at APSU.